Constitutional convention (Australia): 1942 convention

-In November 1942, the Curtin Government convened a constitutional convention for the sole purpose of discussing Attorney-General's H. V. Evatt proposed addition to the constitution of section 60A.
-This would have made the powers of federal parliament virtually unlimited, declaring "the power of the Parliament shall extend to all measures which in the declared opinion of the Parliament will tend to achieve economic security and social justice [...] notwithstanding anything contained elsewhere in this Constitution".
+In November 1942, the Curtin government convened a constitutional convention for the sole purpose of discussing Attorney-General's proposed addition to the constitution of section 60A.
+This would have made the powers of federal parliament virtually unlimited, declaring "the power of the Parliament shall extend to all measures which in the declared opinion of the Parliament will tend to achieve economic security and social justice ... notwithstanding anything contained elsewhere in this Constitution".
 The convention was held in Canberra and consisted of 24 members – six nominated by the federal government, six by the federal opposition, the six state premiers, and the six state leaders of the opposition.
 After an opening speech by Prime Minister John Curtin, Evatt announced that he was withdrawing his original draft due to public criticism and would substitute a watered-down series of proposals.
-The convention was immediately adjourned for 24 hours.
-It eventually appointed a drafting committee which produced the "14 powers" amendment that was put to a referendum in 1944.
+The convention eventually agreed unanimously to instead use the Constitution's referral powers to give the authority to the federal government, and appointed a drafting committee which produced the "14 powers" to be referred.

+After only some of the states referred the 14 powers which had been agreed on, the changes were instead put to a referendum in 1944.
+That proposal was lost at the referendum, only gaining 46% of the vote and only passing in two of the six states (SA & WA).